rollyourown-xyz/general-feedback/CONTRIBUTING.md

 ### Pull Requests

-This is an issues-only repository for general feedback for the [rollyourown.xyz](https://rollyourown.xyz) project and for suggesting new projects or modules.
+This is an issues-only repository for general feedback for the rollyourown project and for suggesting new projects or modules.
 The repository contains no code.
 Pull requests to this repository will be ignored or closed.

 ## Licensing